kevinahn7/snappy-snips/README.md

 # Hair Salon

-#### Epicodus C# Individual Project #3, July 13th, 2018
+#### Epicodus C# Individual Project #4, July 20th, 2018

 #### By Kevin Ahn

 ## Description

 This program lets you manage a hair salon and helps you keep track of which stylists has which clients and to add more stylists or clients to the database.
+This is a continuation of the project hair-salon to add additional features.

 ## User Stories